 Yes, Betta fish can survive with a heater.
 It’s a requirement to install a heater in Betta’s tank as they require temperatures ranging from 72 to 82 degrees Fahrenheit.

-How Can I Keep My Betta Fish Warm Without A Heater?
+How Can I Keep Them Warm Without A System?

 You can keep your Bettas warm without a heater.
 However, it’s not advisable as temperature fluctuations can even kill your pet fish.